What are criminal expungements?

 In the common law judicial system, an expungements court proceeding is a kind of lawsuit through which a first time wrongdoer of a previous criminal judgment of conviction seeks that the records of that earlier process be sealed, helping make the documents inaccessible through the state or Federal records systems.

 An individual seeking to have a detention or criminal judgment of conviction knocked off from their record should usually complete an application or petition, and send the paperwork to the proper criminal court for a court’s review and decision.
-In Indiana, it’s best to reach out to an Indiana Expungement Attorney like Hayes Law Office for help.
+In Indiana, it’s best to reach out to an expungement lawyer Indianapolis for help.